aadilmallick/my-notes-docusaurus/docs/kotlin-and-android/02-intro-kotlin.md

 }
 ```

-The main use case for `launch` is to perform some asynchronous work that does not return a value, since the reutrn
+The main use case for `launch` is to perform some asynchronous work that does not return a value, since the return value of `launch` is `Job<Unit>`.

+Here's an appropriate mental model:

+>`launch`: start a coroutine whose completion matters, but which does not produce a value for me.

+#### `async`

+`async` is very similar to `launch`, except it is designed to produce a result.

 ### Structured concurrency